tonywzhang/SC-Dashboard/README.md

 # SC30 JavaScript Proposal

 Stephen Curry is an NBA Superstar, but is often criticized during the regular season for his "sub-standard" play.
-SC30 is a dashboard that is designed to visualize Steph's regular season contributions to the 2017-18 Golden State Warriors on their journey to win their 6th world championship.
+SC30 is a dashboard that is designed to highlight Steph's regular season contributions to the 2017-18 Golden State Warriors on their journey to win their 6th world championship.

-I initially majored in Statistics in college, and I think being able to visualize data makes it much easier to understand.
-Interest in the NBA is growing every year, and being able to accumulate statistics and tell a story is a project that would be challenging, but entertaining as well.
+SC30 will use stats mostly pulled from [NBA.com](http://stats.nba.com) and will dynamically update stats with each game.

 # MVP Features

 - [ ] Charts are displayed correctly, and are easy to understand
-- [ ] Player contribution chart can be clicked to show Steph's stats compared to his teammates
+- [ ] Player contribution chart shows Steph's stats compared to his teammates
 - [ ] Player selected in contribution chart is shown in the adjacent chart with their relevant stats
-- [ ] User can click on different players to render different data
+- [ ] User can click on different players to render their season averages in adjacent chart.

 This project will include:

 - [ ] A production ReadMe

-The Player Contribution Chart mentioned above will look and have similar functionality with [this](http://bl.ocks.org/diethardsteiner/3287802).
+The Player Contribution Chart and accompanying Bar Chart mentioned above will look and have similar functionality with [this](http://bl.ocks.org/diethardsteiner/3287802).

 # Wireframes